tmuzaffa/Udacity/Project 1/Readme.md

 ## File Descriptions <a name="files"></a>

-Vancouver folder contains
+Vancouver folder contains five files

-Lastly, the seattle folder contains the dataset from Kaggle (https://www.kaggle.com/airbnb/seattle).
+- calendar.csv: availability data for listings
-It contains 3 files:
+- listings.csv: information about listings
-- calendar.csv: calendar availability of listings and price
+- reviews.csv: reviews by users
-- listings.csv: information about all the available listings
+- neighbourhoods.csv  (not used)
-- reviews.csv: listing reviews by the users
+- neighbourhoods.geojson (not used)

 ## Summary Of Conclusions<a name="results"></a>